rbarbantan/CarND-LaneLines-P1/P3-Traffic-Sign-Classifier/README.md

 ---
 ### Writeup / README

-The entire project was developed in [this notebook](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb).
+The entire project was developed in [this notebook](Traffic_Sign_Classifier.ipynb).
-The steps are described below:
+I have found that Github sometimes has issues rendering Jupyter notebooks, so the links used later in this page point to the *same notebook*, but rendered through [nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb).

 ### Data Set Summary & Exploration